-Links below to Self Regulation Workshop: This program will introduce parents to two programs utilized at school which help children gain an understanding about how their bodies respond to challenges within their world.
-Parents will learn a familiar language to use with their children WORKSHOP Regulation Strategies for home Regulation Strategies
+2, 4, 6, 8...THIS IS HOW WE REGULATE: This Robinson parent workshop will introduce parents to the two self-regulation programs utilized at school, The Alert and The Zones of Regulation.
+These programs help children gain an understanding about how their bodies respond to challenges within their world.
+Parents will learn a familiar language to use with their children.

 Robinson Student Services

 Small Group Counseling

 New Students Group

 Pre-first, first and second grade students who are new to the Westford Public Schools are invited to participate in our new student lunch meetings.
 Parents are notified via a letter of their child’s participation.
 These groups provide the opportunity for new students to meet other new students, tour the building and meet many of the adult members of the Robinson Community.
 Support and information addressing group members’ particular concerns is provided.

 To support students’ social and emotional development, counseling groups are offered to provide children with the opportunity for extra instruction, practice and support.
 These groups are typically held during lunch time or snack time and focus on interpersonal and intrapersonal skill development.

 Personal space, turn taking, being a good sport, conflict resolution and dealing with teasing are examples of the interpersonal skills addressed at the K-2 level.
 Intrapersonal skills could include stress/anxiety management, overcoming shyness, impulse control and self-confidence.
 Regular participation in guidance services can be initiated by a parent, teacher, and/or administrator in consultation with the school counselor.
 Written parental permission is required for regular participation in these groups.
 At times, some regular group members may be allowed to invite a friend to their counseling group as part of our “bring a friend” activity.